College of Education

 Access to designated advanced professional education courses is restricted to teacher candidates who have been formally admitted.

 Download your Formal Admission to Teacher Education application, or pick it up in your program's departmental office, or from the undergraduate program counselor, 251 F. H. Green Library, or at the Office of Teacher Certification in 302 Recitation Hall.

-Achieved passing scores, as established by the PA Department of Education, on the SAT, ACT, or Pre-service Academic Performance Assessment (PAPA) test modules (changeover to PAPA, effective April 2, 2012).
-See note* below on previously required PRAXIS I/PPST tests.
+Achieved passing scores as established by the PA Department of Education on the SAT, ACT Plus Writing, or Core Academic Skills for Educators or Pre-service Academic Performance Assessment (PAPA) test modules.

 NOTE: Incomplete applications will not be processed or returned